antonpegov/antonpegov/README.md

 ### Hi there 👋

+I am full-stack web developer with a slope in front-end and with passion of providing people with the best user experience using cutting age technologies.
+Started using MEAN stack in 2014 and now have a solid experience with Angular1/2+ frameworks, Bootstrap/Google Material/KendoUI libraries, Node/Webapi back-end as well as TFS/Git+Jira workflow, Pug, Stylus, Sass, Webpack, TDD and other cool things.
+Now, in Krakow we migrating big corporate project from Angular to ReactJs.

 <!--
 **antonpegov/antonpegov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.